West Drayton: The De Burgh Era 1786 – 1939

+Hans Place on 25 September 1872.
+He was buried in the De Burgh family vault in St Martin's Church on 10 October 1872.
+The Uxbridge Yeomanry Cavalry which he had commanded, escorted his coffin from Drayton Hall to the church where the 24th Uxbridge Rifles fired a salute.

+The Lordship of the Manor then passed to Hubert's son, Francis de Burgh who served in the 11th Hussars.
+Francis would die without issue in 1874 at the age of 35.
+The manor passed jointly to his two sisters Minna Edith Elizabeth and Eva Elizabeth.

+In the late nineteenth and early twentieth centuries the De Burgh estates were sold off gradually, mainly for building purposes.
+Eva Elizabeth De Burgh was sole owner of Drayton Hall when she died unmarried on 4 February 1939 at the age of 87.
+She was buried in the vault of St Martin's church on 8 February 1939 ending the 152 year De Burgh family connection with West Drayton.

 St Martin's Church

 West Drayton's parish church, dedicated to Martin of Tours, was first mentioned in the 12th century.
 However, no trace of the original church remains.
 The present church was first built in the 13th century, of which the base of the tower, the piscina and the north chancel wall are incorporated in the present building, which dates from the 15th century.
 The church was heavily restored and reordered in 1974, when the altar was resited at the west end.
 The baptismal font is a splendid example of mid-15th century work, and the parish chest is early 17th century.
 There are monumental brasses to Richard Roose (1406), Margaret Burnell (1529), her son John Burnell (1551) and Dr James Good (1581, a physician to Mary, Queen of Scots).
-There is a small memorial tablet to George Carey, 2nd Baron Hunsdon (1547-1603) who was Lord of West Drayton Manor between 1592 and 1603.
+There is a small memorial tablet to George Carey, 2nd Baron Hunsdon (1547–1603) who was Lord of West Drayton Manor between 1592 and 1603.
 Carey's father was Queen Elizabeth I's cousin.
 The memorial states how 'bountiful' he was to the poor of the Parish.
 In his will Hunsdon left the sum of 'one hundred marks for the benefit of the poor of West Drayton for ever.'
 This is one of the oldest West Drayton Parish charities and its small income is still distributed each New Year's Day.